 Just like the rest of their content, Buzzfeed News videos are short and engaging.
 They usually tell human-interest stories, often ones connected to the big news stories dominating the headlines.

 Buzzfeed interviews hook the viewer with an attention-getting premise.
 Whether it’s a celebrity or someone with an unusual job, they don’t just interview their subjects — they talk to them about an interesting, or even shocking, topic!
+You can do the same with your testimonial video!

-How to make a Buzzfeed style video 🎥
+How to make a Buzzfeed-style video

 So, how do we put all these ideas into practice?
-Here’s our best tips on how to make a great Buzzfeed style video!
+Here’s our best tips on how to make a great Buzzfeed-style video!

 Keep it short